conduktor/conduktor-docs/README.md

 In most cases, you'll be editing Markdown files in the **guide** directory.

 For a local preview (on *localhost:3000*), run `mint dev`.

+You can check for broken links with `mint broken-links`.

 ## Best practice guidelines